calvinalkan/better-wordpress-hooks/README.md

 The ```WordpressDispatcher``` class is responsible for dispatching events.
 You have access to an instance of this class via your ``AcmeEvents``Facade.

-This is a simplyfied version of the responsible `dispatch` method.
+This is a simplified version of the responsible `dispatch` method.

 ````php
 public function dispatch( $event, ...$payload ) {